giserh/PySlope/README.md

 What does it not do?

 It is a very basic program thus far.
 I have tried a few circle coordinates, but not every possibility.
-Most likely it will find a bug eventually...
+Most likely a bug will pop up eventually.
+It doesn't support multilayered strata, yet.

 What do I need for this program to work?